Upgrade Passbolt from community edition v2 to Pro

 directory.
 You will need to replace these values with your local environment settings.

-1. Take your site offline
+1. Take your site offline & install the required modules

 There are multiple ways of doing that, the simplest is sending a notice by email to your users and stopping your webserver.
 The better approach would be to create a temporary html file and redirect your passbolt user there.